6 Tips to Keep Your DSLR Safe While Traveling

 4. Detach your lens from the camera body

-If you have a camera (with removable lens), don’t travel with the lens still attached to the camera body.
-If you forget to detach the lens, you can cause some damage to the threads that are used to hold the lens to the camera body (this is if the camera shifts during your travel, pressure may be applied to the lens).
+If you have a camera with a removable lens, don’t travel with the lens still attached to the camera body.
+If you forget to detach the lens, you can cause some damage to the threads that are used to hold the lens to the camera body (if the camera shifts during your travel, pressure may be applied to the lens).

-Note: Don’t forget that you correctly place your lens cap, lens rear cap, and the body cap.
+Note: Don’t forget to correctly place your lens cap, lens rear cap, and the body cap.
 This is to ensure that no dirt can go inside to harm any part of your camera body or lens.

 5. Place your camera in a camera bag

-If you have an expensive equipment for your camera, you might want to buy a camera bag which has padding inside.
-Some of this padded bags or casings are made for various types of lenses or camera bodies, even the type of your photography-style,an example for this is the Case Logic SLRC-205 SLR sling bag (perfect for SLR type cameras, and for the adventure type photographers).
+If you have expensive equipment for your camera, you might want to buy a camera bag which has padding inside.
+Some of these padded bags or casings are made for various types of lenses or camera bodies, even the type of your photography-style.
+An example is the Case Logic SLRC-205 SLR sling bag (perfect for SLR type cameras and for the adventure photographer).
 However, if a specialized bag is nowhere to be found, you can pack your camera in a bag with cushions or wrap your camera before it goes inside your carry-on-bag.
-Also see to it that the LCD goes first, it’s best that your camera lies flat on its back to avoid stress on the lens area.
+Also see to it that the LCD goes first.
+It’s best that your camera lies flat on its back to avoid stress on the lens area.

 Note: If you pack your camera in a carry-on-bag with toiletries in it, be sure to place your camera inside a plastic bag to protect it from unexpected liquid spills.